 Growth moderated to 3.5 percent year-on-year in January-August of 2014 from 10.5 percent in 2013 as a whole, as higher investment and gold exports were off-set by moderate consumption growth, loss of revenues following the closure of the Manas Transit Centre and more difficult trade facilitation.
 Consumption growth slowed as higher inflation, modest wage growth and declining remittances affected disposable income and consumer sentiment.
 With consumption slowing, investments have been driving growth.
 Residential housing construction increased by 14.5 percent in the first eight months of 2014, continuing the trend of rapid expansion which began around 2012.

 The small and medium-sized enterprises (SME) contribute with modest 19% to employment and 37% to GDP.
 The environment for private sector development could be improved; for example, although ranked 68 on Doing Business in 2014, the country scored poor on resolving insolvency, paying taxes, and getting electricity.
 On another measure of the environment for private business—the Global Competitiveness Index—the country’s position was 121 in 2013–14.
 The Kyrgyz performance on these measures occurs despite legislative and institutional reforms, whose impact has been attenuated by a gap between laws and their implementation.
-Contributing to this problem is the fact that many of the government agencies concerned are new and understaffed.
+Contributing to this problem is week capacity (low competence, lack of knowledge) of national institutions and the fact that many of the government agencies concerned are new and understaffed.

+Kyrgyzstan was the first Commonwealth of Independent States (CIS) country accepted into the World Trade Organization.
 On 23 December 2014, President Almazbek Atambaev signed an agreement to join to the Eurasian Economic Union, with a full membership as of May 2015.
 This concludes three years of negotiations to enter the economic bloc.
 Kyrgyzstan will now share a unified tariff system with other members -Armenia, Belarus, Kazakhstan and Russia.
+The Kyrgyz Republic’s share of the customs revenue is 1.9 percent.
+While the short-term effects of the accession on growth and inflation are expected to be mixed, medium-term prospects are more positive.
+The creation of a US$1 billion Russia-Kyrgyz development fund and a US$200 million Russian grant to help implement the road map to join the customs union could mitigate the short-term effects.

-The official poverty rate in the Kyrgyz Republic declined slightly in 2013 for one percentage point compared to the 2012 poverty level, though it remains above the 2011 rate.
-In 2013, around 2.14 million persons out of a total population of 5.7 million lived below the poverty line while about 159,000 persons cannot afford the minimum food basket.
-The previous convergence in rural and urban poverty rates reversed in 2013 due mainly to a sharp decline in urban poverty.
-Previous trends since 2004 showed a narrowing gap between the rural and urban poverty rates, but in 2013, the gap started to widen again.
-By 2013, rural poverty increased by 1.8 percentage points, reaching 41.4 per cent of the rural population, while urban poverty had declined sharply by 7 percentage points, levelling at 28.5 per cent of the urban population.
-Access to basic public services such as electricity, heating, clean water, and sanitation—remains very limited in rural areas where most of the poor live.
+The official poverty rate in the Kyrgyz Republic declined significantly by 6,4 percentage points in 2014 compared to the 2013 poverty level.
+The level of rural poverty reduced by 8,7 percentage points and urban poverty reduced by 1,6 percentage points.
+In 2014 1,801 million persons lived below poverty line with more than 68% poor living in the rural areas.
+Access to basic public services such as electricity, heating, clean water, and sanitation—remains very limited in rural areas where most of the poor live, and rural women and children are facing even greater challenges and disadvantages.
 They continue to be disadvantaged by limited access to quality education and health care and they receive little help from a still inadequate social protection system whose benefits until very recently were limited and poorly targeted.
+The country's high dependency on the import of basic foodstuffs, particularly wheat, and the high and volatile domestic wheat flour price, continue to impact the most vulnerable households, who spend over half of their budgets on food.